 Posted September 2016 by NZCU Baywide

-At NZCU Baywide we are always looking to share ways to save money and help our customers achieve their financial goals.
+At NZCU Baywide we are always looking to share ways to save money and help our customers achieve their financial goals without breaking the budget.
 Even small changes can add up to significant savings over time.
 Energy efficient light bulbs, for example, use up to 80% less energy than standard incandescent bulbs, so you start saving money the moment you make the switch.

 What are the options and what bulb is best?

 Although LED bulbs are the most expensive type of bulb to buy, they are by far the most efficient and long-lasting so they will pay for themselves quite quickly in terms of lower power bills and replacement costs.
 Most LEDs should last at least 15,000 hours – which is more than 13 years if used every day for three hours.

 A compact fluorescent lamp (CFL) is generally cheaper than LED and has a lifetime of at least 6000 hours - about six times longer than incandescents but much shorter than LEDs.
 They take a few seconds to reach full brightness and tend to fade over time.
 Frequent switching can shorten its lifespan.

 Halogen lamps are a slightly more efficient type of incandescent bulb.
 They are commonly used for recessed downlights and spotlights.

 Incandescents are the old-style bulb with a wire filament.
 They are far less efficient than other types of lighting and have a short lifespan.

 Choosing LED for new-builds is a no-brainer, but is it worth changing existing lighting to LED?

 The answer is yes.
 According to consumer.org.nz, lighting costs the average household $220 per year – about 12 percent of your electricity bill.
 The difference in running cost means they will pay for themselves quite quickly.
 There is also the added convenience of not having to change bulbs so often, especially those in hard-to-reach places.